Academic status is very important for international students to understand, since it may directly impact a student’s:

 - Ability to meet the conditions as a study permit holder in Canada

-- Eligibility for themself or their spouse to work in Canada during their studies
+- Eligibility for themselves or their spouse to work in Canada during their studies

 - Eligibility for a Post-graduation work permit (PGWP)

 Note that as a Designated Learning Institute (DLI), BCIT is required to report to Immigration, Refugees & Citizenship Canada (IRCC) the academic status of each student who has BCIT listed as the DLI on their study permit.

 BCIT considers international students as having full-time status if they are enrolled in either: